Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Offline Stage: Intent-Preserving and Risk-Aware Service Pre-Planning

 \textbf{Step 2.
-Round-wise broadcast and available-set formation} (lines 3-6, Alg. \ref{Alg:TaskDPAsyncOff}): We discretize the interaction into rounds $t=0,1,2,\ldots$.
-At the beginning of each round, the platform broadcasts only aggregated state information, including the current pre-plan profile $\bm a(t)$ (equivalently $\bm y(t)$) and the idle-worker set $\bm{\mathcal{W}}^{\mathrm{idle}}(t)$.
-Given these aggregates, each task $s_i$ forms its available worker set as
+Round-wise broadcast and available-set formation} (lines 3--5, Alg.~\ref{Alg:TaskDPAsyncOff}): We discretize the offline improvement process into rounds $t=0,1,2,\ldots$.
+At the beginning of each round, the platform broadcasts the current pre-plan profile $\bm a(t)$, equivalently $\bm y(t)$, and the idle-worker set $\bm{\mathcal{W}}^{\mathrm{idle}}(t)$.
+Given these aggregate states, each task $s_i$ forms its available worker set as

-meaning that $s_i$ is allowed to select only \textit{(i)} workers already long-term contracted with it or \textit{(ii)} currently idle workers, still respecting the perturbed-intent candidate constraint.

-\textbf{Step 3.
-DP-based candidate construction as a surrogate potential-gain search} (lines 7-8, Alg. \ref{Alg:TaskDPAsyncOff}): For task $s_i$, selecting a subset of workers from $\bm{\mathcal{W}}^{\mathrm{avail}}_i(t)$ under the budget constraint admits a 0--1 knapsack structure.
-To obtain a low-complexity and implementable update, we first run a knapsack DP\cite{thakoor2025adversarial,qi2023matching} to generate a \emph{candidate} set $a_i^{\mathrm{cand}}(t)$ by maximizing a welfare-oriented surrogate objective.
-Specifically, each candidate worker $w_j$ is assigned a DP weight and value, as given by

-where $v_{i,j}$ approximates eSW increment under stochastic arrivals (i.e., quality gain minus execution/privacy costs).
-We emphasize that the DP objective is used \emph{only} to efficiently search a promising subset under the budget and does not replace the exact potential evaluation (see Step~4).

-\textbf{Step 4.
-Feasibility screening and strict potential-improvement verification} (lines 9-13, Alg. \ref{Alg:TaskDPAsyncOff}): Since task strategies are coupled (e.g., \eqref{equ.25a_rev}) and risk constraints depend on the random arrival vector $\bm\alpha$, a DP output that is budget-feasible may still be jointly infeasible or non-deliverable.
-Hence, the platform temporarily forms $\bm a_i'(t)=(a_i^{\mathrm{cand}}(t),\bm a_{-i}(t))$ and performs feasibility checking, including: \textit{(i)} worker exclusivity \eqref{equ.25a_rev}, \textit{(ii)} budget feasibility \eqref{equ.25c_rev}, and \textit{(iii)} risk constraints , i.e., \eqref{equ.25g_rev}--\eqref{equ.25h_rev}.
-For each candidate update passing all constraints, we evaluate its improvement using the offline potential $\Phi^{\mathrm{off}}(\bm a)=\mathbb{E}_{\bm\alpha}[\mathbb{SW}]$.
-Because the expectation depends on $\bm\alpha$, we estimate it via $M$ Monte-Carlo samples:

-A candidate is deemed \emph{effective} only if $\Delta_i(t)>\varepsilon^\prime$.
-Thus, every accepted unilateral update strictly increases the potential, preserving FIP of the underlying exact potential game.